Jim Shoulders

-James A. Shoulders (May 13, 1928 – June 20, 2007), also known as Jim Shoulders, was an American professional rodeo cowboy and rancher.
+James A. Shoulders (May 13, 1928 – June 20, 2007) was an American professional rodeo cowboy and rancher.
 He is commemorated at the ProRodeo Hall of Fame.
 At the time of his death, he was one of the most successful contestants in the Professional Rodeo Cowboys Association (PRCA), having won 16 World Championships, which was the most of any performer at that time.
 He was known as the 'Babe Ruth of rodeo'.

 Rodeo career

 In 1943, Shoulders won his first bull riding competition in Oilton, Oklahoma, at the age of fourteen.
 Shoulders earned $18.
 He competed until his retirement due to injury at the age of forty-two.
 His success at competitions included: